 Visit us to pay bills, ask billing questions, or request billing records.

-To improve patient access and modernize St. Luke’s Boise Medical Center, construction is underway on a new, joint central plant and parking garage.
-The facilities will be located between 1st and 2nd, and State and Jefferson streets, northwest of the medical center.
-The central plant will be located on the south side of the lot, while the connected parking garage will face north.
-These new facilities will provide much needed upgrades to hospital and help meet the health care needs of a growing population in the Treasure Valley.
+To improve patient access and modernize St. Luke’s Boise Medical Center, a new, joint central plant and parking garage was constructed.
+The facilities are located between 1st and 2nd, and State and Jefferson streets, northwest of the medical center.
+The central plant is located on the south side of the lot, while the connected parking garage faces north.
+These new facilities provide much-needed upgrades to the hospital and help meet the health care needs of a growing population in the Treasure Valley.

 The new central plant and parking garage are part of the St. Luke’s Master Plan.
 Following a multiyear planning and engagement process, the Master Plan was approved by the Boise City Council and adopted into the City of Boise’s Blueprint Boise comprehensive plan in 2015.

-The new central plant will replace an aging facility currently located at 1st and Jefferson, and feature various logistics and mechanical functions.
+The new central plant replaces an aging facility currently located at 1st and Jefferson, and feature various logistics and mechanical functions.
 This project also supports regular access and emergency egress from both the parking garage and existing 1st Street Medical Office Plaza.
-The structure of the building will feature concrete columns and beams with monolithic concrete slabs.

-The parking garage will have 1,128 stalls.
-The facility will be six stories above ground and two levels below of enclosed parking.
+The parking garage features more than 1,000 stalls.
+The facility is six stories above ground and two levels below of enclosed parking.

 St. Luke’s and Hummel committed to facilitating activation following community and neighbor input.
-The surrounding area of the central plant and parking garage will feature trees and landscaping and be conducive to a variety of activities.
-The plaza area located on 1st Street will include event space, public seating, bike racks, plantings and a Boise Green Bike Station.
+The surrounding area of the central plant and parking garage features trees and landscaping and is conducive to a variety of activities.
+In the future, the plaza area located on 1st Street will include event space, public seating, bike racks, plantings and a Boise Green Bike Station.
 Additionally, bike maintenance and storage will be located off the plaza area on the first floor of the parking garage.

-Construction on the central plant and parking garage started in early 2019 and is expected to be complete by late 2020.
+Construction on the central plant and parking garage started in early 2019 and completed in early 2021.